 Fund your Questrade account

 The final step to creating your account is actually funding it.
-Funding your account is required for opening an account with Questrade, and a minimum of $1,000 is required.
-Remember, if you want to avoid account fees, I suggest funding with a minimum of $1,000.
+Funding your account is required for opening an account with Questrade, and a minimum of $1,000 is required to begin trading.
 Click the “Fund” button to get started.

 There are a variety of ways to fund your Questrade account.
 The easiest way I’ve found is through Bill Payment where you use your online banking, and fund your account through a bill payment.
 To start this process, select “Online banking”.